veselinn16/udacity-fend-c3-project/README.md

 valid email address = /^[^\s@]+@[^\s@]+\.[^\s@]+$/
 ```
 **Note that this regex is NOT a secure method to counter XSS attacks in your application.
 This is a general test to be used for this course but should not be your main line of defense in a production application.**

+If an input fails validation, there should be an error message that shows up giving the user details on why the submission failed.
+These should be updated with the "emailError" div and the "messageError" div.